Colors

 White border between adjacent bars and slices White border between adjacent bars and slices to comply with WCAG 2.0 AA

 If a color is used to represent a category in one chart, all other charts should use that color for the same category.
 This should only be done when the category has significant importance and repeats itself in two or more charts.
+Note: When a color is used to depict a specific category across charts, it should not be used in the categorical palette.

 Sequential colors are optimized for numeric meaning.
 Using these colors for dimensions can undermine the numeric association and lead users to misunderstand visualizations.